 - Lamy Aion fountain pen for fancy writing.

-- Various notebooks from Field Notes (I have a subscription).
+- Various notebooks from Field Notes (I used to have subscription so there are plenty to pick from).

 I try to stick to platform agnostic software and services, but it’s easier said than done.
 MacOS and iOS are fairly good at this, but with Windows in the mix, it gets a bit messy.
 Not where you’d think though, the crucial work apps are all there, and those that aren’t rely on plain text so that’s not an issue either.